 What Else Can You Do With Your Kids on a Cold Winter Day?

 You can invite your toddlers and preschoolers to explore arctic animals in a small world setting.
+For kids who love coloring, we prepared a set of winter coloring pages you can download and print at home.
 If your children are anything like mine, they will be excited to get their hands on faux snow slime!
 And, since it’s winter and cold, you can play with ice!
 Have fun!

 Other Busy Bag Ideas for Your Children